List of built-in iOS apps

-Pre-installed iOS apps, referred to in the App Store as 'Built-In Apps', are a suite of mobile applications developed by Apple Inc. which are bundled with iOS and installed by default or through a system update.
-Many of the default apps found on iOS have counterparts on Apple's other operating systems macOS, iPadOS, watchOS, and tvOS, which are often modified versions of or similar to the iOS application.
+Apple Inc. creates numerous apps for iOS that come pre-installed or are included through system updates.
+Several of the default apps found on iOS have counterparts on Apple's other operating systems such as macOS, iPadOS, watchOS, and tvOS, which are often modified versions of or similar to the iOS application.
 As each app is integrated into the operating system itself, they often feature greater support for system features than third-party alternatives and are quick to adapt new features of iOS.

 Apple has also included versions of iWork, iMovie, and GarageBand for free with new device activations since the release of iOS 7; however, these apps are maintained independently from the operating system, with updates instead released through the App Store.

-Since iOS 10, most pre-installed apps have been removable.
+Since iOS 10, most pre-installed apps have been removable by choice.
 With iOS 14 or later, as well as iPadOS 15 or later, users can hide pre-installed apps in the newly introduced App Library, as well as change their default web browser and email client to a third-party alternative.
+And with iOS 18.2 or later, Apple expanded the default apps that users can change to include apps such as messaging apps, password managers, and more.

+Applications are listed below based on Apple's App Store developer page.

 Applications

 App Store

 The App Store is a digital distribution platform which allows users to browse and download apps developed with Apple's iOS Software Development Kit.
-The App Store opened on July 10, 2008, with an initial 500 applications available.
+The App Store opened on July 10, 2008, with the release of IPhone OS 2, launching with 500 applications available.
 The number of apps peaked at around 2.2 million in 2017, but declined slightly over the next few years as Apple began a process to remove old apps or 32-bit apps that do not function as intended or that don't follow current app guidelines.
 As of 2020, the store features around 1.8 million apps.
 On September 19, 2019, Apple Arcade, a gaming subscription service that provides unlimited access to a catalogue of games for a monthly fee, was released through a dedicated tab on the App Store.